Not-Juan-D/Alfred/README.md

 It is not what pomodoro timers are intended to be used for, but desperate times desperate measures.
 Students use whatever methods they can to excel in the competition.

-So I swapped out the Break Time Tracker with the Pomodoro, because I believe this will eventually be more useful for my target users.
+So I swapped out the Break Time Tracker with the Pomodoro, because I believe this will eventually be more useful for my target users who are mainly students preparing for the Korean CSAT and will take the two science exams.

 ## Wikipedia Search Page